Galt Core Heritage Conservation District Project

 Upcoming work

-• The Project Team is undertaking consultation and preparing draft policies for the Galt Core Heritage Conservation District Plan.
+• The Project Team is undertaking consultation and reviewing feedback in regards to our Draft Plan and Guidelines for the Galt Core Heritage Conservation District Plan.

 Study area